Updated by FRANZISKA SPRITZLER, RD, CDCES

 • Fasting blood glucose: Your blood glucose after an overnight fast of around 12 hours.

-• Postprandial blood glucose: This is your post-meal blood glucose.
-It peaks 1 to 1.5 hours after eating.
+• Postprandial blood glucose: Your post-meal blood glucose, which peaks 1 to 2 hours after eating.

 Taking a blood sugar test is an ideal way to learn the effects of different foods on your body.
-Simply take a baseline reading (at least 3 hours after your last meal), eat a particular food, then test 1 or 2 hours after eating.
+Simply take a baseline reading (at least 3 hours after your last meal), eat a particular food, then test one or two hours after eating.
 You might be surprised which foods spike (or don’t spike) your blood sugar.
-See this guide to testing for your bio-individuality and learn which foods elevate your glucose levels so you can avoid them.
+See this guide to testing for your bioindividuality and learn which foods elevate your glucose levels so you can avoid them.

 Glucose Levels Chart

 That is the question, isn’t it?
-To start, here’s how the ADA classifies diabetes risk for “fasting blood glucose (FBG) and HbA1c”
+To start, here’s how the ADA classifies diabetes based on fasting blood glucose (FBG) and hemoglobin A1c (HbA1c), which reflects average blood sugar levels over two to three months):

-As a general rule: the smaller and shorter the spike in blood sugar, the better.
-Practically, try to keep blood sugar spikes to under 30 mg/dl over baseline at one-hour post-meal.
-(If your baseline is 85 mg/dl (4.7 mmol/L), you don’t want to exceed 115 mg/dl.
-(6.4 mmol/L)) And by three hours after eating, you should be back near your baseline.
-This indicates that insulin—your blood-sugar boss—is doing its job.
+As a general rule, the smaller and shorter the spike in blood sugar, the better.
+Practically, try to keep blood sugar spikes to less than 30 mg/dl over baseline at one hour post-meal.
+(If your baseline is 85 mg/dl (4.7 mmol/L), you don’t want to exceed 115 mg/dl (6.4 mmol/L).
+And by three hours after eating, you should be back near your baseline.
+This indicates that insulin — your blood-sugar boss — is doing its job.

 A quick caveat on fasting blood sugar and postprandial blood glucose measurements: They’re not the most reliable measures of metabolic health.
-Stress, for instance, can cause the liver to dump significant glucose into the bloodstream—so if you’re nervous before the test, it could throw off the results.
+Stress, for instance, can cause the liver to secrete glucose into the bloodstream.
+If you’re nervous before the test, it could throw off the results.
 A poor night of sleep could have a similar effect.
-And then there’s the “dawn effect“, a natural release of cortisol in the early hours of the morning – which elevates glucose – to help your body get ready for rising.
-So it’s best to wait an hour or more after waking to take your fasting blood glucose, and longer for people with insulin resistance.
+And then there’s the “dawn effect“, a natural release of cortisol in the early hours of the morning — which elevates glucose — to help your body get ready for rising.
+So, it’s best to wait an hour or more after waking to take your fasting blood glucose, and even longer if you have insulin resistance.

-That’s why, in addition to measuring blood glucose levels, you should measure HbA1c (average blood glucose over 2-3 months) and insulin levels.
-Insulin, remember, is your blood sugar boss.
-So watching the insulin response following an oral glucose tolerance test (OGTT) can give a real insight into your metabolic flexibility.
-Often, a hyperinsulinemic (high insulin) response to glucose is a harbinger for Type 2 Diabetes.
+That’s why, in addition to measuring blood glucose levels, you should measure HbA1c and insulin levels.
+Measuring the insulin response following an oral glucose tolerance test (OGTT) can give insight into your metabolic flexibility.
+Often, a hyperinsulinemic (high insulin) response to glucose is a precursor for type 2 diabetes.

-Here are some proven strategies for keeping blood sugar within a healthy range:
+Here are some proven strategies for keeping blood sugar levels within a healthy range:

-• Exercise: Physical activity increases insulin sensitivity, the opposite of insulin resistance.
-Both endurance exercise and weight training have been shown to have positive effects.
+• Exercise: Both aerobic exercise and weight training have been shown to have positive effects on blood sugar, particularly when the two are combined.

-• Fasting: Nothing lowers blood glucose and insulin levels like not eating.
-Start with 16-hour intermittent fasts, and work your way up as comfort and schedule permit.
+• Fasting: Start with 16-hour intermittent fasts, and work your way up as your comfort and schedule permit.

-• The keto diet: The ketogenic diet severely limits carbs, helping minimize the blood sugar response.
-(Carbs are sugar, after all).
+• The ketogenic diet: The ketogenic diet minimizes carbs, helping minimize the blood sugar response (carbs are sugar, after all).

-• Measure your blood glucose: Knowing how blood sugar fluctuates with different foods helps you make smarter choices.
+• Measure your blood glucose: Knowing how blood sugar fluctuates with different foods can help you make smarter choices.

-• Sleep well: Sleep is crucial for insulin function.
+• Sleep well: Sleep is crucial for maintaining good blood sugar control and insulin sensitivity.
 Prioritize it.

 The Relationship Between Glucose and Ketones